Day 1: LuangPrabang to Sayaboury

 Meal: B, L, D

-After breakfast at local restaurant we start riding from guesthouse head north to Thai border, we ride through non-touristic villages, after ascent and descent road we cross Mekong River to left side, we keep riding to our destination at Huatsai
+After breakfast at a local restaurant, we start riding from the guesthouse head north to the Thai border, we ride through non-touristic villages, after ascent and descent road we cross the Mekong River to the left side, and we keep riding to our destination at Huatsai

 Distance: 120 km